woocommerce/storefront-product-sharing/readme.txt

 = I installed the plugin but cannot see the sharing buttons =

-This plugin will only work with the <a href="http://wordpress.org/themes/storefront/">Storefront</a> theme and the <a href="http://wordpress.org/plugins/woocommerce/">WooCommerce</a> plugin.
+This plugin will only work with the [Storefront](http://wordpress.org/themes/storefront/) theme and the [WooCommerce](http://wordpress.org/plugins/woocommerce/) plugin.

 == Screenshots ==